tae-tae05/startup/README.md

 - Backend listens for WebSocket connection - done!
 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
-- WebSocket data displayed in the application interface
+- WebSocket data displayed in the application interface - On the add projects page, it is displayed in real time when another project is added that you can view.
-- All visible elements are working